 What is public involvement in health and social care research?

 Public involvement is also different to qualitative research where you are collecting data from patients, service users and carers and finding out their views and opinions, as participants in the study.
-The distinction is particularly important as you would require ethical approval for participation in a study (see section 5).
+The distinction is particularly important as you would require ethical approval for participation in a study (see the ethical approval section).

 Who are the public?